glmontano/blogPosts/ROCS-UK.md

 ## Introduction

-The last two weeks bestowed the pleasure of learning about the UK's Renewable Obligation Scheme; specifically the fundamentals and market risks associated with trading certificates signifying compliance.
+The last two weeks bestowed the pleasure of learning about the UK's Renewable Obligation Scheme; specifically the fundamentals of trading certificates of compliance.

-In this post - I delve into the UK's mandate to reduce its carbon footprint, and the effect in creating demand and supply for a tradeable product.
+In this post - I delve into the UK's mandate to reduce its carbon footprint, the effect in creating demand and supply for a tradeable product and some juicy market risk analysis.

 ## The United Kingdom